smiling-cobra/curly-fishstick/README.md

 ## Explanations

-- I took JS instead of TS in a sake of simplicity.
+- I choose JS instead of TS in a sake of simplicity.

 - I decided to use vanilla css over tailwind in order to keep it cheap & simple.